-- Contractors (and their employees) undertaking regulated activity, engaged by the Foundation, must also complete appropriate safeguarding checks i.e., the same as required for staff. s.
-The specific checks will be determined by reference to factors including when the contractor and/or their staff are working, what duties they are undertaking, how frequently, and the likelihood of them having unsupervised contact with children (i.e., whether they are engaged in "regulated activity" as defined above). - The School/Foundation requires written confirmation from the contractor that it has completed these checks on all of those individuals whom it intends will work at the School/Foundation before any such individual can commence work at the School/Foundation (See Appendix 4). - The School/Foundation will independently verify the identity of individuals supplied by contractors or an agency requires the provision of the DBS disclosure certificate before those individuals can commence work at the School. - Only when confirmation is given by the Headteacher's PA that all the checks have been received, will permission be given for the contractors to be on site.
-In certain circumstances, a risk assessment may be required, and advice must be sought from HR before their arrival on site.
-Their details will be input on the Single Central Record by the Headteacher's PA for the duration of the time their services are being used by the Foundation.
+- 4.8.1 Contractors (and their employees) undertaking regulated activity, engaged by the Foundation, must also complete appropriate safeguarding checks i.e., the same as required for staff. s.
+The specific checks will be determined by reference to factors including when the contractor and/or their staff are working, what duties they are undertaking, how frequently, and the likelihood of them having unsupervised contact with children (i.e., whether they are engaged in "regulated activity" as defined above). - 4.8.2 The Foundation requires written confirmation from the contractor that it has completed these checks on all of those individuals whom it intends will work at the Foundation before any such individual can commence work at the Foundation (See Appendix 4).

-- All contractors must report to Reception to sign in and out.
+- 4.8.3 The Foundation will independently verify the identity of individuals supplied by contractors or an agency requires the provision of the DBS disclosure certificate before those individuals can commence work at the Foundation. - 4.8.4 Only when confirmation is given that all the checks have been received, will permission be given for the contractors to be on site.
+In certain circumstances, a risk assessment may be required, and advice must be sought from HR before their arrival and site.
+Their details will be input on the Single Central Record by HR for the duration of the time their services are being used by the Foundation. - 4.8.5 All contractors must report to Reception or the Estates Hub to sign in and out.
 On the first day of their arrival, they should provide their photo-id (i.e., staff identity badge).
-This should be copied, signed and dated by the Receptionist and forwarded to Headteacher's PA. - For self-employed contractors, similar checks are required as detailed in Section 0.02.
+This should be copied, signed and dated by the Receptionist and forwarded to HR. - 4.8.6 For self-employed contractors, similar checks are required as detailed in Section 4.8.1.
 However, as there is no employer, they will also be required to provide evidence of their self-employed status (e.g., UTR number) and evidence of the public liability insurance cover for the work they are completing.
 Depending on the likelihood of their contact with children, the Foundation may need to take up references and arrange a DBS check prior to starting their work.
-Alternatively, they would need to be supervised on site, with an appropriate Risk Assessment in place, as approved by Headteacher. - Agencies who supply staff must also complete the pre-employment checks which the School/Foundation would otherwise complete for its staff.
-Alternatively the agency will provide these details in their own format, which is checked the Headteacher's PA.
-The School/Foundation requires confirmation that these checks have been completed before an individual can commence work at any of the Schools.
-The Headteacher's PA will liaise with the appropriate managers in school who are engaging the services of the agency staff with regards to which checks are relevant including independent verification of identity. - All members of agency staff must report to Reception to sign in and out.
-On the first day of their arrival, they should provide their approved lanyard to use on site.
+Alternatively, they would need to be supervised on site, with an appropriate Risk Assessment in place, as approved by Head/Foundation Bursar and HR - 4.8.7 Agencies who supply staff must also complete the pre-employment checks which the Foundation would otherwise complete for its staff.
+The Foundation requires confirmation that these checks have been completed before an individual can commence work at any of the Schools.
+The HR team will liaise with the appropriate managers in school who are engaging the services of the agency staff with regards to which checks are relevant including independent verification of identity. - 4.8.8 All member of agency staff must report to Reception to sign in and out.
+On the first day of their arrival, they should provide their photo-id (i.e., staff identity badge).
+This should be copied, signed and dated by the Receptionist and forwarded to HR.